asheesh2025/Java-project/README.md

-# Java-project based on Bank
+# Java-project based on banking

-I created this project indivisual which include some function.
-I used Hibernate framwork, core Java to create this.
+I created this project individually which includes some functions.
+I used Hibernate framework, core Java to create this.Functions are creating an account, updating details, withdrawing balance, depositing money and deleting accounts.